top of page

 Image by Bryan Rodriguez

-Permanent Establishments in Sweden and how to avoid them
+Permanent Establishments in Sweden And How to Avoid Them

 Just like most countries in the world, Sweden wants to tax a foreign (non-Swedish) company when it has a permanent establishment (PE) in Sweden.
 In this article, we will earn more about the Swedish permanent establishment rules, consequences of a permanent establishment, impact of tax treaties, and potentially how to avoid a permanent establishment.